 The project is concerned with all teachers in early, primary, secondary, vocational and adult education, as well as teacher educators, and specialists collaborating with classroom or subject teachers.
 It is also concerned with all learners, including those of migrant, refugee or disadvantaged socio-economic backgrounds, those with disabilities and non-native language speakers.
 The term ‘teacher professional learning for inclusion’ refers to the broadest scope of education professionals working with the broadest scope of learners.

-The TPL4I project aimed to develop a policy framework for preparing all teachers to include all learners.
-The project examined the following initial questions:
+Phase 1 of the TPL4I project aimed to develop a policy framework for preparing all teachers to include all learners.
+It examined the following initial questions:

 - What current policy priorities for TPL can be identified in international and European-level documents and in the research literature?